 Talk to a Georgia Workers’ Compensation Lawyer for Free Today

 Both workers’ compensation and disability benefits can help you make ends meet after an injury or condition prevents you from working.
-At John Foy & Associates, we have more than two decades of experience helping individuals with both types of claims, and we can assist you, too.
+At John Foy & Associates, our law firm has more than 350 years of combined experience helping individuals with both types of claims, and we can assist you, too.

-Contact our law firm to schedule a free consultation with an experienced workers’ compensation lawyer.
-They’ll meet with you to discuss your situation and your legal options.
-If they agree to take on your case, they’ll represent you on a contingency-fee-basis and fight for every last penny of disability benefits you’re owed.
+Contact our lawyers to schedule a free consultation with an experienced workers’ compensation lawyer.
+We’ll discuss your situation and your legal options during your free consultation.

 404-400-4000 or complete a Free Case Evaluation form